This is a little frustrating.

 Procrastination, according to Pychyl, is a result of “a failure in self-regulation”.

 Let me give an example.

-Imagine you’ve got a big project due during Social Work Month.
+Imagine you’ve got a big project due.
 Cue your negative feelings of dread and overwhelm.

 Procrastination becomes a coping mechanism to escape anxiety and worry.
 In the short term you “give in to feeling good” by avoiding the task at hand.